Skip to main content

 Cancer Prevention & Early Detection Facts & Figures

-The Cancer Prevention and Early Detection Facts & Figures, 2023-2024 is an educational companion for “Updated Review of Major Cancer Risk Factors and Screening Test Use in the United States, with a Focus on Changes During the COVID-19 Pandemic,” a scientific paper published in Cancer Epidemiology, Biomarkers, and Prevention.
+The Cancer Prevention & Early Detection Facts & Figures, 2025-2026 is an educational companion for “Prevalence and review of major modifiable cancer risk factors, HPV vaccination, and cancer screenings in the United States: 2025 update,” a scientific paper published in Cancer Epidemiology, Biomarkers, and Prevention.

 Every person can take two actions to greatly reduce their risk of developing and dying from the most common types of cancer in the United States: